 How Vitamin D Deficiency Impacts Hormones

 When your body doesn’t have enough vitamin D, it can throw your hormones out of whack.
-Deficiency has been linked to issues such as:
+Deficiency has been linked to mood swings and depression, irregular periods or ovulation problems, and increased risk of conditions like endometriosis and PCOS.

 Supplementation and Sunlight: Finding the Balance

+Getting enough vitamin D can be tricky, especially if you live in a place with limited sunlight during the winter months.
 Experts generally recommend a daily intake of 600-800 IU of vitamin D for most adults, but women with deficiencies may need higher doses.
+Always consult with your healthcare provider before starting any new supplements.

 Easy Ways to Boost Your Vitamin D Levels